This Could Lower Your Monthly Student Loan Payment — but Is It Worth It?

 - Repayment period: 20 years if you took out your first loan after July 1, 2014, and 25 years if you took out your first loan before July 1, 2014.

-- Eligibility: Your monthly payment must be less than what you would pay under the standard repayment plan over a 10-year period.
+- Eligibility: Any borrower with eligible direct federal loans, including FFEL Program loans.
+Perkins loans are eligible if they’re consolidated.
+Your monthly payment must be less than what you would pay under the standard repayment plan over a 10-year period.

 - Monthly payment: 10% of discretionary income